ma08/ma08.github.com/_posts/2015-03-25-Never-go-full-localhost.md

 The title should have been something like
 >Never go full localhost when deploying.

 which isn't as clickbaity as the current one (I hope).

+The following wall of text outlines a recent FU of mine in the most incoherent way possible.

-Recently, we (team of 4) have participated in a hackathon by IBM which required you to use [Bluemix](https://console.ng.bluemix.net/), a cloud platform for deploying/managing apps and services.
+Recently, we (team of 4)
+have participated in a hackathon by IBM which required you to use [Bluemix](https://console.ng.bluemix.net/), a cloud platform for deploying/managing apps and services.
 We used `node` and `mongoDB`(hey it was just a hackathon) on the